CongLeSolutionX/go_community/doc/internal-abi.md

    and an empty stack frame.
 1. If F is a method, assign F’s receiver.
 1. For each argument A of F, assign A.
-1. Let IntRegs and FloatRegs be the number of integer and floating-point registers assigned.
 1. Align the stack frame offset to the architecture’s pointer size.
 1. Reset to the full integer and floating-point register sequences (but do not reset the stack frame).
 1. For each result R of F, assign R.
 1. Align the stack frame offset to the architecture’s pointer size.
+1. For each register-assigned receiver and argument of F, let T be its type and stack-assign an empty value of type T.
+   This is the argument's (or receiver's) spill space.
-1. Reserve IntRegs uintptrs in the stack frame as spill slots corresponding to the integer argument registers.
+1. Align the stack frame offset to the architecture’s pointer size.
-1. Reserve FloatRegs uint64s in the frame stack as spill slots corresponding to the floating-point argument registers.

 Assigning a receiver, argument, or result V works as follows: